codein/poc/datacamp/Applying logistic regression and SVM.md

 A

 ### This exercise tests:
-Is the learner able to discriminate between a model under-fitting or over-fitting?
+Is the learner able to discriminate between a model under-fitting vs over-fitting?

 [Image Reference](https://www.researchgate.net/figure/Overfitting-and-underfitting-effect-on-error_fig4_325999203)
 Al-Behadili, Hayder & Ku-Mahamud, Ku & Sagban, Rafid.
 (2018).
 Rule pruning techniques in the ant-miner classification algorithm and its variants: A review.
 10.1109/ISCAIE.2018.8405448.